galen211/udacity-blockchain-developer/README.md

 ### Create Your Own Private Blockchain
 //TODO: complete project and summarize

-More information about this project is available in the project [README.md](/project1/)
+More information about this project is available in the [project folder](/project1/)

 ## Project 2
 ### Build CryptoStar Dapp on Ethereum
 //TODO: complete project and summarize

-More information about this project is available in the project [README.md](/project2/README.md)
+More information about this project is available in the [project folder](/project2/)

 ## Project 3
 ### Ethereum Dapp for Tracking Items through Supply Chain
 //TODO: complete project and summarize

-More information about this project is available in the project [README.md](/project3/README.md)
+More information about this project is available in the [project folder](/project3/)

 ## Project 4
 ### FlightSurety
 //TODO: complete project and summarize

-More information about this project is available in the project [README.md](/project4/README.md)
+More information about this project is available in the [project folder](/project4/)

 ## Project 5
 ### Capstone: Real Estate Marketplace
 //TODO: complete project and summarize

-More information about this project is available in the project [README.md](/project5/README.md)
+More information about this project is available in the [project folder](/project5/)